 What is a Composable CDP?

-A composable CDP represents a shift in customer data management.
+A composable CDP is a modular solution that collects, models and activates customer data from your existing data infrastructure.
 This customer platform leverages the comprehensive data repository of a data warehouse, which already contains a detailed map of the customer journey.
 Instead of operating as a separate entity, a composable CDP integrates seamlessly with this existing data infrastructure.

-• It establishes a single source of truth for customer data, residing in the data warehouse.
+It establishes a single source of truth for customer data, residing in the data warehouse with a solid identity resolution.
 This can serve all data usage purposes (Data science, analytics, audiences, activation etc.)

-• It moves away from rigid data models, offering flexibility in data handling and unification.
+It moves away from rigid data models, offering flexibility in data handling and unification.
 It’s your business, your teams model it like they want.
+Composable CDPs are distinguished by their ability to integrate diverse data assets without conforming to a specific structure.
+This flexibility allows businesses to tackle more intricate customer data challenges effectively, ensuring that data resolution issues are minimized and audience insights are fully leveraged.

 A Composable CDP offers more flexibility to address complex use cases.
 Its architecture, free from traditional CDP limitations, provides greater control and specificity in building audience cohorts and powering complex marketing scenarios.